OpenTOSCA/opentosca-vintner/docs/docs/contributing/development.md

 ## Squash and Merge

 Squash your commits into a single commit with a short but meaningful message.
-The commit message should not have a link to the merge request.
+The commit message should have a link to the merge request.
 The branch is automatically deleted once merged.

 ## Tags